 If you're doing more than starting or stopping the service, such as changing the service account, you must use the Reporting Services Configuration tool.
-Using other tools to change the service account can break your Reporting Services installation.
-For more information, see Configure the Report Server Service Account (SSRS Configuration Manager).
+Using other tools to change the service account can break your Reporting Services installation and encryption key.
+For more information, see Configure the Report Server Service Account (Report Server Configuration Manager).

 You can't pause and resume the service.
 There aren't start parameters.
 Although there are no explicit dependencies, SQL Server Agent must be running if you support any subscriptions or scheduled report operations on the report server.

 Use the Reporting Services Configuration tool

 Start Reporting Services Configuration tool and connect to the report server.

 On the Report Server Status page, select Stop or Start.

 Use Administrative Tools